fury-gl/fury/docs/source/posts/2022/2022-06-29-week-4-praneeth.rst

     :width: 400
     :align: center

-This was due to the difference between the global mouse click position and the canvas position.
-Which was then fixed by converting the mouse click position to the relative canvas position.
+This was due to the difference between the global mouse click position and the canvas position, which was then fixed by converting the mouse click position to the relative canvas position.

 Along with this, I tried to add some control points using `Disk2D` for the shape so that we can use them later on to transform the shapes.